mirakc/mirakc/README.md

 ## TODO

 * Use multiple tuners in the EPG task in order to reduce the time
-  * Currently, it takes about 16 minutes for collecting EIT sections of 8 GR channels and 10 BS channels
+  * Currently, it takes about 40 minutes for collecting EIT sections of 12 GR services and 12 BS services

 ## Acknowledgments